The Fire Fighters (1930 film)

 The Fire Fighters is a Mickey Mouse short animated film first released on June 20, 1930, as part of the Mickey Mouse film series.
 It was the nineteenth Mickey Mouse short to be produced, the fourth of that year.

 The cartoon's cast includes Mickey Mouse, Minnie Mouse and Horace Horsecollar as Mickey's horse.

-Due to being published in 1930, the cartoon will enter the public domain on January 1, 2026.
+Due to being published in 1930, the cartoon entered the public domain on January 1, 2026.